seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     $ mkdir my-project
     $ cd my-project

 Now create a file called `my-project.cabal` and paste this in.
-You'll use this later to specify dependencies on other people's code.
+Another day we'll edit this file to specify dependencies on other people's code.

     name:                my-project
     version:             0.1.0.0